-Trail Attributes Trail Class 1 Minimally Developed Trail Class 2 Moderately Developed Trail Class 3 Developed Trail Class 4 Highly Developed Trail Class 5 Fully Developed Typical Recreation Environs and Experience 3 Natural and unmodified.
+Trail Attributes Trail Class 1 Minimally Developed Trail Class 2 Moderately Developed Trail Class 3 Developed Trail Class 4 Highly Developed Trail Class 5 Fully Developed Typical Recreation Environs and Experience unmodified.
 ROS: Typically Primitive to Roaded Natural.
-WROS: Typically Primitive to Semi- Primitive.
-Natural and essentially unmodified.
+WROS: Typically Primitive to Semi- Primitive. unmodified.
+ROS: Typically Primitive to Roaded Natural. primarily unmodified.
 ROS: Typically Primitive to Roaded Natural.
-WROS: Typically Primitive to Semi- Primitive.
-Natural and primarily unmodified.
-ROS: Typically Primitive to Roaded Natural.
-WROS: Typically Semi- Primitive to Transition.
-May be modified.
-ROS: Typically Semi- Primitive to Rural WROS: Typically Portal or Transition.
+WROS: Typically ROS: Typically Semi- Primitive to Rural WROS: Typically Portal or Transition.
 May be highly modified.
 Commonly associated with visitor centers or high-use recreation sites.
 ROS: Typically Roaded Natural to Urban.
 Generally not present in Wilderness areas.

-1 For National Quality Standards for Trails, Potential Appropriateness of Trail Classes for Managed Uses, Design Parameters, and other related guidance, refer to FSM 2353 and FSH 2309.18.
+For National Quality Standards for Trails, Potential Appropriateness of Trail Classes for Managed Uses, Design Parameters, and other related guidance, refer to FSM 2353 and FSH 2309.18.

-2 For standards and guidelines on the use of signs and posters on trails, refer to the Sign and Poster Guidelines for the US Forest Service (EM-7100-15).
+For standards and guidelines on the use of signs and posters on trails, refer to the Sign and Poster Guidelines for the US Forest Service (EM-7100-15).

-3 The Trail Class Matrix shows combinations of Trail Class and Recreation Opportunity Spectrum (ROS) or Wilderness Recreation Opportunity Spectrum (WROS) settings that commonly occur, although trails in all Trail Classes may and do occur in all settings.
+The Trail Class Matrix shows combinations of Trail Class and Recreation Opportunity Spectrum (ROS) or Wilderness Recreation Opportunity Spectrum (WROS) settings that commonly occur, although trails in all Trail Classes may and do occur in all settings.
 For guidance on the application of the ROS and WROS, refer to FSM 2310 and 2353 and FSH 2309.18.